Elvis Is Back!: Return to music

 During his final months in the Army, Presley started to experiment with new material and thinking ahead to his anticipated return to recording.
-For his first scheduled recording session, Presley considered The Four Fellow's "Soldier Boy", the Golden Gate Quartet's "I Will Be Home Again", The Drifters' "Such a Night" and Jesse Stone's "Like a Baby".
+For his first scheduled recording session, Presley considered The Four Fellows' "Soldier Boy", the Golden Gate Quartet's "I Will Be Home Again", The Drifters' "Such a Night" and Jesse Stone's "Like a Baby".
 His friend Charlie Hodge taught Presley techniques to improve his breathing and expand his range.
 For inspiration, Presley used Roy Hamilton's "I Believe" and his version of "Unchained Melody", the traditional Irish song "Danny Boy", and Tony Martin's "There's No Tomorrow" (an English adaptation of "'O sole mio").
 Presley also studied the phrasing and notes of records by The Inkspots and the Mills Brothers.
 By the end of his time in Germany, Presley had added a full octave to his vocal range.

 Presley returned to the United States on March 2, 1960, and was honorably discharged with the rank of sergeant on March 5.
 While Presley was in Germany, manager Colonel Tom Parker negotiated new terms with RCA Victor for Presley to fulfill his contractual obligations with film soundtracks.
-Parker also obtained an increase in Presley's salary and a profit share from producer Wallis, and negotiated an appearance on The Frank Sinatra Show.
+Parker also obtained an increase in Presley's salary and a profit share from producer Wallis and negotiated an appearance on The Frank Sinatra Show.
 Meanwhile, to assure publishing royalties, Bienstock commissioned new lyrics for "O Sole Mio" since the tune was already in the public domain.

 Recording

 On March 20, Parker sent a chartered Greyhound bus to transport Presley and his entourage from Memphis, Tennessee to Nashville.
 The session personnel consisted of guitarist Scotty Moore, drummer D.J.
-Fontana, pianist Floyd Cramer, guitarist Hank Garland, bassist Bobby Moore, percussionist Buddy Harman and the backing group The Jordanaires.
+Fontana, pianist Floyd Cramer, guitarist Hank Garland, bassist Bob Moore, percussionist Buddy Harman and the backing group The Jordanaires.
 Presley's original bassist Bill Black declined to join the sessions as he was enjoying success with the Bill Black Combo.
 To prevent possible disruption by fans, the musicians were initially told they were going to play on a Jim Reeves session.
 RCA executives Sholes and Bill Bullock were joined in the control booth by Parker, his assistant Tom Diskin, A&R head Chet Atkins, engineer Bill Porter and Hill and Range's Bienstock.